olneyhymn/joseph-hopper/content/Joe B Hopper/sermon-preached-at-montreat-presbyterian-church.md

 +++
-author = "Joseph B. Hopper"
+author = "Joe B. Hopper"
 description = """A sermon on the judgment of Solomon in 1 Kings 3:16-28.""" subtitle = "Preached May 20, 1984"
 title = "Sermon Preached at Montreat Presbyterian Church"